google/go-cloud/internal/docs/design.md

 }

 // OpenWidgetURL dispatches the URL to the opener that is registered with the
 // URL's scheme.
-OpenWidget is safe to call from multiple goroutines. func (mux *URLMux) OpenWidgetURL(ctx context.Context, u *url.URL) (*Widget, error) {
+OpenWidgetURL is safe to call from multiple goroutines. func (mux *URLMux) OpenWidgetURL(ctx context.Context, u *url.URL) (*Widget, error) {
   // ...
 }